carallon/pharos-controller-api/sphinx-src/queryjs/override.rst

 set_fixture_override
 ====================

 Set the Intensity, Red, Green, Blue levels for a fixture.
+Propagates to all controllers in a project.

 ``set_fixture_override(params, callback)``